-The UA Drive 4 features two-layer bootie construction and with those soft materials create really snug one-to-one fit after fairly short break-in time.
+The UA Drive 4 features a two-layer booty construction and with those soft materials create a really snug one-to-one fit after a fairly short break-in time.

-There’s very interesting looking toe wrap which improves forefoot flexibility and makes even snugger fit due to connected lacing system.
+There’s a very interesting looking toe wrap that improves forefoot flexibility and makes an even snugger fit due to the connected lacing system.

 As I mentioned before, the ankle collar felt comfy as well – no pinching, no jamming.
 It’s awesome.

-Now as far as the actual fit goes, I recommend going true to size no matter what type of foot you have, just go true to size and they will fir you perfectly.
+Now as far as the actual fit goes, I recommend going true to size no matter what type of foot you have, just go true to size and they will fit you perfectly.

 SECOND BEST DEPARTMENT

 This is another department where the Drive 4 really shines and gets the job done perfectly.

 We have a simple but well-performing support setup: a huge external plastic heel counter which locks your heel immediately after putting them on and keeps it that way all game long.
-Also, higher midsole will keep your foot from rolling over the footbed while performing quick moves or stops.
+Also, a higher midsole will keep your foot from rolling over the footbed while performing quick moves or stops.

-Finally, we have a pretty wide, flat base and the forefoot outrigger which adds even more stability to already stable base.
+Finally, we have a pretty wide, flat base and the forefoot outrigger which adds even more stability to an already stable base.

 Under Armour did it again!
 If you’re still sleeping on this brand then I don’t know what the hell are you doing son.

 I mean, the whole Clutch Fit Drive family is phenomenal, but this model is like a cherry on top.
 Kudos to UA, you guys really know how to do it successfully.

-The UA Drive 4 has it all – killer traction which will last outdoors, beastly support for amazing lockdown in all areas, a well-balanced cushion setup for any type of player or playing style, a super lightweight construction and, of course, the simple but awesome upper for that lovely comfort & softness.
+The UA Drive 4 has it all – killer traction which will last outdoors, beastly support for amazing lockdown in all areas, a well-balanced cushion setup for any type of player or playing style, a super lightweight construction and, of course, simple but awesome upper for that lovely comfort & softness.